hassio-addons/hassio-vagrant/README.md

 ## Managing the virtual machine

-If you followed the above procedure, you have got Hass.io up and running.
+If you followed the above procedure, you have Hass.io up and running.
 But there may be a time where you need to shut it down, start up again or maybe start over again.